 Just on the outskirts of Stoke-on-Trent, almost hidden in the urban sprawl is beautiful spot perfect for a morning wander.
-The Trentham Gardens is an award winning garden in Staffordshire with walks and beautiful flower arrangement and so close to hotel, we had to check it out.
+The Trentham Gardens is an award winning garden in Staffordshire with walks and beautiful flower arrangement and so close to our hotel, we had to check it out.

-Despite the changeable weather we thoroughly enjoy the Trentham Gardens.
+Despite the changeable weather, we thoroughly enjoy the Trentham Gardens.
 The biggest draw is the Italian Gardens which are just picture perfect.
 The immaculately kept set up is just an amazing view and handily there is a lovely raised viewpoint, and useful camera holder spot, to capture the whole gardens.
 On our May morning we managed to get the whole place to ourselves which was a nice bonus.

 From the Italian Gardens we moved on to the Show Gardens.
 The entire place is beautifully kept and it is easy to see where the entrance fees go with immaculate flowerbeds, well kept paths and plenty of busy gardeners all around in these section.
 Of course, the centre of the Estate is Trentham Lake and we spent an hour of two making our way round the lake side paths where there are lots of pretty views and plenty of wildlife include ducklings at every turn.